Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 Are Touch Pro controllers worth it over Touch Plus?

-If your use case involves mixed reality, creative apps, or room-scale movement, yes — the self-tracking sensors offer freedom and accuracy.
-For casual gaming or seated play, Touch Plus remains lighter and more cost-effective.
+If your use case involves mixed reality, creative apps, or room-scale movement where your hands frequently leave the front of the play area, Touch Pro controllers are worth it.
+The self-tracking sensors provide more freedom and accuracy.
+For casual gaming or seated play, Touch Plus remains lighter, cheaper, and perfectly fine.

 Which controllers have the best battery life?

-The Meta Touch Plus takes the lead with its swappable AA cells that can last several weeks.
-Rechargeable controllers like the PS VR2 Sense and Index average 3–5 hours per charge.
+The Meta Touch Plus controllers usually lead on battery life, with AA cells that can last for several weeks of mixed play.
+Rechargeable models like the PS VR2 Sense, Index, and Touch Pro typically last three to five hours of continuous gaming between charges.

 How can I make VR controllers more comfortable?